-With the growth in the economy, Fan Milk Plc will also leverage and grow.
+Within this economic context, Fan Milk Plc will tread with cautious optimism to factor the implication of any austere measures that may accompany the IMF bailout.
 The company will continue to pursue its strategy of profitably growing the Outdoor Channel, accelerating the growth in Indoor Channel and focusing more in delivering Ice Cream and Yoghurt.

-CORPORATE SOCIAL RESPONSIBILITY
+CORPORATE SOCIAL RESPONSILBILITY